 We all have a strong, instinctive drive for freedom and independence from our family of origin.
 If we don’t attain this freedom, we may feel depressed, anxious, be unable to sleep, lose sexual function and have difficulties forming or keeping meaningful relationships.

 The fear, guilt, resentment and grief involved with trying to maintain unhealthy, rigid bonding within the family is a huge drain of energy.
-The feelings involved are also understandable.
+The feelings involved are also understandable. anxiety stress trauma

 One of the ways of healing issues related to Family of Origin trauma is to Work with your Shadow.
 Working with your Shadow is based on Jungian ideas about how we disown certain qualities of our personalities in childhood as a way of maintaining safety and connection in childhood.
 The power of this work begins with helping you gain greater clarity about the different aspects of yourself that contribute to difficult patterns in your life.
-Each of these parts is honored fully for the role it has played and is invited to bring its wisdom into transforming these patterns.
+Each of these parts is honoured fully for the role it has played and is invited to bring its wisdom into transforming these patterns.
 Experiential opportunities are then offered for shifting these dynamics in your life.
-The series of steps in this work create a powerful and integrated foundation for deep and lasting change to occur in your life.
+The series of steps in this work create a powerful and integrated foundation for deep and lasting change to occur in your life. anxiety stress trauma

 We work with the perspective that the ways we are most stuck in our lives often come from decisions we made early in life about how to be safe.
-Working with your Shadow offers an approach of honoring where these stuck behaviors come from and seeing them as an important protective aspect of ourselves.
+Working with your Shadow offers an approach of honouring where these stuck behaviours come from and seeing them as an important protective aspect of ourselves.
 When we try to get rid of these parts of ourselves, they often hold on more tightly because they believe our safety is at stake.
-By understanding and honoring them, we lessen inner conflicts and learn to collaborate with them in the changes we want to make.
+By understanding and honouring them, we lessen inner conflicts and learn to collaborate with them in the changes we want to make.